MicrosoftDocs/visualstudio-docs/docs/debugger/specify-symbol-dot-pdb-and-source-files-in-the-visual-studio-debugger.md

 matching.
 A '\*' matches any group of characters.
 For example '\*myproduct\*' will match files such as 'myproduct.utilities.dll' and 'entrypoint.myproduct.exe', among others.

-There are several additional options to tweak your experience:
+There are several additional options to further customize your experience:

 - **Always load symbols located next to modules** instructs visual studio to load pdb files that are stored in the file system beside their corresponding .dll or .exe files.
 This can be helpful, for example, when attempting to debug a deployed web app.

-- **Automatically load additional symbols when needed** will instruct Visual Studio to search for symbols to perform common debug actions, such as stepping, even if the module that you will be stepping to is not in your project or in the modules filter.
-The way that searching is determined may also be affected by your [Just My Code](just-my-code.md) settings.
+- **Automatically load additional symbols when needed** instructs Visual Studio to search for symbols to perform common debug actions, such as stepping, even if the module that you will be stepping to is not in your project or in the modules filter.
+The way that searching is determined might be affected by your [Just My Code](just-my-code.md) settings.

 If you have selected **Search for all module symbols unless excluded**, then the module filter dialog looks like this: